chasewnelson/SNPGenie/README.md

 ## <a name="snpgenie-input-between"></a>SNPGenie Between-Group

 **COMING SOON!** The script **snpgenie\_between\_group.pl** can be used to calculate mean dN and dS between two or more groups of sequences in FASTA format.
 Users who have access to a computer cluster may wish to use this parallelized version of SNPGenie for datasets which exceed the processing and memory capabilities of the MEGA software.
+Just run the script in a directory containing the necessary input files:

+1. **Two or more FASTA files**, each containing a group of aligned sequences which are also aligned to one another across groups (files), ending with a .fa, .fas, or .fasta extension.
+For example, one might wish to compare sequences of the West Nile Virus 2K gene derived from three different mosquito vectors.
+In such a case, all sequences would first be aligned.
+Next, all sequences from mosquito 1 would be placed together in one FASTA file; all sequences from mosquito 2 would be placed in a second FASTA file; and all sequences from mosquito 3 would be placed in a third FASTA file.
+2. **One GTF file** with CDS data, ending with a .gtf extension.
+See [Gene Transfer Format](#gtf) above for details on GTF format.

+SNPGenie automatically detects both filetype and runs the analysis.

+### How it works:

+The main advantage of using SNPGenie over other platforms, such a MEGA, is to perform analyses on sequence data that outsizes what can be handled by MEGA.
+In order to make dN/dS analyses tractable with large datasets, SNPGenie has been parallelized using the Perl module **Parallel::ForkManager**.
+Three processes have been parallelized: (1) detection of polymorphic codons; (2) pairwise analysis of each codon positions; and (3) bootstrapping.
+By default, SNPGenie attempts to detect the number of computer cores availably BY using the **nproc** command.
+If that command fails, the number will default to a conservative estimate of 4, appropriate for many personal computers...
+For more control, the user can input the number of cores (parallel processes) to run BY...

 ## <a name="snpgenie-input-within"></a>SNPGenie Within-Group

 **COMING SOON!** The script **snpgenie\_within\_group.pl** will be used to calculate mean dN and dS within a group of sequences in FASTA format.
 Like the between-group script, this will be able to perform analyses on sequence data that outsize what can be handled by MEGA and other software platforms.
 Note that within-group mean dN and dS are equivalent to πN and πS when groups are samples from a single population.

 ## <a name="additional-scripts"></a>Additional Scripts